EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The first afternoon session was opened by Clay Davis discussing the development of reference materials for metalloprotein measurements.
 Again the parallel session was devoted to toxicology, this time opened by Seiichiro Himeno, who discussed renal toxicity of heavy metals.

 The second afternoon session devoted to analytical techniques was opened by Heidi Goenaga Infante who discussed the Interaction of Oxide Nanoparticles with Biological Systems.
-This time the participants had a harder time to select the stream, since the parallel stream discussed very similar topics.
+This time, the participants had a harder time to select the stream, since the parallel stream discussed very similar topics.
 Chunying Chen opened the parallel steam by discussing synchrotron-based techniques to study the interaction of nanoparticles with living systems.
-Unfortunately, it was not very easy to change from one stream to the other, since there was no time to change and also the time table was not strictly followed.
+Unfortunately, it was not very easy to change from one stream to the other, since there was no time to change and also the timetable was not strictly followed.

-After a long day, the participants had the opportunity to follow one of the short courses introducing into Imaging techniques or tracer studies.
+After a long day, the participants had the opportunity to follow one of the short courses introducing into imaging techniques or tracer studies.

 Tuesday was only partly devoted to the scientific program, since the afternoon was free for visiting Vienna.
-Norbert Jakubowski reported about metal detection at cellular levels and Uwe Karst discussed the use of complementary techniques for imaging.
+Norbert Jakubowski reported about metal detection at cellular levels, and Uwe Karst discussed the use of complementary techniques for imaging.
 Two further short courses introduced to elemental speciation and toxicology.

 In the evening, most of the participants came together for the conference dinner that took place at the "Heurigen Welser".
 The perfect weather allowed to appreciate the young wine and the local style food during the whole evening outside in the garden.

-The session was continued after the coffee break with an invited lecture by Paul Dyson on "the influence of RAPTA-T on the tumor microenvironment".
+The session was continued after the coffee break with an invited lecture by Paul Dyson on "the influence of RAPTA-T on the tumour microenvironment".
 A parallel session on plant metallomics was opened by Soren Husted, who discussed LA-ICP-MS bioimaging for plant samples.

 The first afternoon session on Wednesday was opened by Angela Casini with a presentation on "supramolecular self-assembled metallacages for biomedical applications.
-In the parallel session Xinrong Zhang reported how ICP-QQQ-MS could be used to study organic reactions.
+In the parallel session, Xinrong Zhang reported how ICP-QQQ-MS could be used to study organic reactions.

-The second afternoon sessions related to metals in medicine was opened by Frank Vanhaecke, who discused how isotope ratio variations could be used for medical diagnosis.
+The second afternoon sessions related to metals in medicine was opened by Frank Vanhaecke, who discussed how isotope ratio variations could be used for medical diagnosis.
 The parallel session on applications was opened by Qiuquan Wang with a report on metal tagging for PTMs analysis.
 Unfortunately, the parallel session was not even scheduled to be synchronized, so that changing over between the two streams was nearly impossible.

 The first session of the last day was opened by Christian Hartinger with a report on the development of anticancer metallodrugs.
 Peter Faller opened the parallel session devoted to bioinorganic chemistry with a discussion of amyloidogenic peptides.
 The last morning session devoted to imaging was introduced by Joanna Collingwood with a report on the role of metals in neurodegenerative disorders.

-The last afternoon sessions was opened by David Giedroc with a contribution discussing the mechanisms of zinc metallostasis in bacterial pathogens.
+The last afternoon sessions were opened by David Giedroc with a contribution discussing the mechanisms of zinc metallostasis in bacterial pathogens.
 While we here reported only from invited lectures, the lively discussion during the symposium was mainly driven by the many contributed presentations and discussions related to them.
-The symposium was closed by announcing the awardies for the poster awards and some farewell wishes by the symposium chairs.
+The symposium was closed by announcing the awardees for the poster awards and some farewell wishes by the symposium chairs.
 Unfortunately, the chair for the next symposium could not be announced since no bids were submitted.
 We therefore would like to motivate all interested parties to submit their offer to organize the next symposium to Gunda Koellensperger.

 Michael Sperling